 Unfortunately, it’s something that you have to face up to yourself because you want your budgie’s passing to be as comfortable as possible.

-Whether your budgie’s dying from old age or illness, those final moments are important.
+Those final moments are important whether your budgie’s dying from old age or illness.
 We’ll provide some advice and tips on how to help a dying budgie feel calm and loved as it nears the end of its life.

 Signs of a Dying Budgie

 Budgies are skilled at concealing the signs of severe illness until their condition worsens.